rikardvinge/explainpolysvm/README.rst

 :math:`K_p(x,y|r,D,g)=(r+g(x^Ty))^D`,

-on a binary classification problem.
+on binary classification problems.
 Here :math:`x` and :math:`y` are column vectors and :math:`r`, :math:`g`, and :math:`D` are the independent term, scale coefficient and the degree of the polynomial kernel, respectively.
 The greek letter gamma is often used for :math:`g`.

-To express feature importance, the trained SVM model Is transformed into a compressed linear model.
+To express feature importance, the trained SVM model is transformed into a compressed linear version of the polynomial transformation assumed in the polynomial kernel.

 Where to get
 ------------